 Beginning in March 2015, however, the FDA launched a class II recall of the uncemented version of the Zimmer Persona due to an “increase in complaints of loosening and radiolucent lines.”
 More than 11,600 units of the device were affected by the ongoing recall, many of which had already been implanted in patients.
 The specific component involved in the recall was called a Trabecular Metal Tibial Plate.

 The 2015 Zimmer Persona knee implant recall was classified as class II by the FDA.
 A class II recall means the probability of death or serious injury is remote but the use of the recalled device may cause temporary or reversible adverse health consequences.

 Have lawsuits been filed against the maker of the Zimmer Persona?

 More than a thousand lawsuits were filed against Zimmer Inc. in recent years over its NexGen knee implant.
 These lawsuits have been consolidated in a multidistrict litigation (MDL) in federal court.

 After the FDA initiated the class II recall of the uncemented Persona implant in 2015, patients began filing lawsuits against Zimmer Inc. over the new device.

-The lawyers at Hood National Law Group are currently accepting cases for a Zimmer Persona Knee Implant Lawsuit involving the uncemented Trabecular Metal Tibial Plate component.
+The lawyers at National Injury Help are currently accepting cases for a Zimmer Persona Knee Implant Lawsuit involving the uncemented Trabecular Metal Tibial Plate component.
 Patients who received the uncemented device may be eligible for financial compensation in the form of a settlement.

-Contact the Hood National Law Group today at 1-800-214-1010 for a free case evaluation to see if you qualify, or use the form on the right-hand side of your screen.
+Contact National Injury Help today at 1-800-214-1010 for a free case evaluation to see if you qualify, or use the form on the right-hand side of your screen.